 More Lessons for Grade 9

-Videos, worksheets, games and activities to help Algebra 1 students learn how to find the cube root of a number and to simplify cube roots.
+Examples, solutions, videos, worksheets, games, and activities to help Algebra 1 students learn how to find the cube root of a number and to simplify cube roots.

 A square root is an exponent of one-half.
 A cube root is an exponent of one-third.
 Square roots of negative numbers do not have real number roots since the product of any real number and itself is positive.
 Cube roots do exist for negative numbers since the product of three negatives is a negative